derdoktor667/DShotRMT/README.md

 - **Pure RMT Implementation:** Exclusively uses the ESP32 RMT peripheral for hardware-timed signals, ensuring stable, precise, and low-latency motor control with minimal CPU load.
 - **Multiple DShot Modes:** Supports DSHOT150, DSHOT300, DSHOT600, and DSHOT1200.
 - **Robust Bidirectional DShot Support:** Features full GCR-decoded telemetry data (temperature, voltage, current, consumption, and RPM) from the ESC.
-The library automatically differentiates between eRPM-only and full telemetry frames.
+The RMT receiver automatically infers the DShot speed of incoming telemetry signals and dynamically adjusts its pulse width filter parameters, significantly improving reception reliability and robustness across various ESCs and DShot modes.
+It also supports configurable handling of inverted telemetry signals via a constructor parameter.
 - **Dynamic Receiver Configuration:** The RMT receiver's pulse width filter is dynamically calculated based on the selected DShot speed, significantly improving telemetry reception reliability across all modes.
 - **Simple API:** Easy-to-use C++ class with intuitive methods like `sendThrottlePercent()`.
 - **Clean Sketch Interface:** Sketches only need to include `DShotRMT.h`.
 Utility functions for printing results (`printDShotResult`), DShot information (`printDShotInfo`), and CPU details (`printCpuInfo`) are now accessible as member functions of the `DShotRMT` class.